martinos/http_fp/README.md

  :body=>""}
 ```

-We apply the empty_request to the query that we've built.
+We apply the empty_req to the query that we've built.
 ```
-pp query.(empty_request)
+pp query.(empty_req)
 # =>
 {:proto=>"HTTP/1.1",
  :host=>"https://api.github.com",